-For almost two years now, LG has not announced its new annual flagship at the MWC in Barcelona, the latest being LG G6.
-However, some rumors indicate that the Korean company may decide to take a small step back by returning to the Catalan fair in style despite the presence of Xiaomi to spoil the party
+LG has not announced its new annual flagship at the MWC in Barcelona, since the LG G6 almost two years ago.
+However, rumors indicate that the Korean company may decide to return to the Catalan fair in style.

-As reported by colleagues of the Android Authority, it seems that LG has big plans for the fair that is held annually in Barcelona.
-The MWC, for years the world's leading trade fair for new products in the field of smartphones, is increasingly being snubbed by manufacturers who decide to present their new products at dedicated events to focusing the attention of the public and the press.
+As reported by our colleagues from Android Authority, it seems that LG has big plans for the annual fair in Barcelona.
+The MWC, for years the world's leading trade fair for new products in the field of smartphones, is increasingly being snubbed by manufacturers who decide to present their new products at dedicated events, in order to grab the attention of the public and the press.

 The G8 is expected to be LG's first flagship smartphone of the year and will come with a very special feature.
 This is what Steve Hemmerstoffer, a well-informed tipster in the past, claims to have learned from his sources.
 According to them, the LG G8's big innovation is called "Sound in Display".